You want smart political talk without the meltdowns?

 So how do you bring it back to life?

-Oh, you recreate a relationship between Mr. Trump and Putin, and then you create some sort of salacious story which reads like a bad um the Americans episode and you run with it, which is exactly what CNN did.
+Oh, you recreate a relationship between Mr. Trump and Putin, and then you create some sort of salacious story which reads like a bad the Americans episode and you run with it, which is exactly what CNN did.

 And I'll say it a thousand times.

-From Jeff Zucker all the way to um, you know, to you name it, whichever um host uh host is doing it, they owe Mr. Trump an apology.
+From Jeff Zucker all the way to, you know, to you name it, whichever a host is doing it, they owe Mr. Trump an apology, they owe my family an apology, and they owe the American people an apology.

 And your listeners should demand it.

-I agree, but I wouldn't hold your breath.
+I agree, but I wouldn't hold your breath because that's not how these news organizations work.

-They doubled down on stupid.
+They double down on stupid.

 That tends to be the trend that we see.

-And you know you can never fight stupid.
+And you know, you can never fight.

 Any surrogate of Donald Trump's?